×

 • All DaemonSet objects in the openshift-sdn namespace, which are not managed by the Cluster Network Operator (CNO), must be removed before initiating the limited live migration.
 These unmanaged daemon sets can cause the migration status to remain incomplete if not properly handled.

-How the live migration process works
+How the limited live migration process works

-The following table summarizes the live migration process by segmenting between the user-initiated steps in the process and the actions that the migration script performs in response.
+The following table summarizes the limited live migration process by segmenting between the user-initiated steps in the process and the actions that the migration script performs in response.

 User-initiated steps Migration activity